What is salmonellosis?

 - Disinfect food cutting boards, counters, and utensils after each use (1 tsp. liquid household bleach per gallon of water is effective – prepare the bleach solution fresh daily).
 Do not rinse.
 Let air dry.

 - Avoid chicks, ducklings, turtles, and other reptiles as pets for small children.

 - Do not allow children to handle pet foods or pet treats.

 - Supervise children at farms, petting zoos, and other environments where they may have contact with livestock (e.g., calves, sheep, goats, etc.).

 - Assure that children wash their hands after touching animals.

-How long can an infected person carry and shed the Salmonella bacteria?
+How long can an infected person carry the Salmonella bacteria?

 Most people carry the bacteria for several days to several weeks after illness.
 A small percentage of infected persons carry the bacteria a year or longer.

 Should an infected person be excluded from work or school?